 To positively integrate the built structure with the natural setting, homes on sloping sites are encouraged to step down together with the grade.
 The total height from the low point of the lowest wall or column to the highest roof point may be a maximum of thirty-two (32) feet for each building on the home site.
-Chimneys may exceed this height by four (4) feet or as otherwise approved by the Architectural Review Committee.
+Given the steep grade on certain lots, this height restriction may be modified by the ARC on a case-by-case basis.
+Chimneys may exceed the maximum height of the structure by four (4) feet or as otherwise approved by the ARC.

-Special architectural elements contemplated by these Architectural Principles may be given an exemption should the Architectural Review Committee deem them significant to the architectural composition of the home and a contribution to the overall quality of the community.
-There is no appeal process to the Architectural Review Committee's decision should this exemption be requested by an Owner.
+Special architectural elements contemplated by these Architectural Principles may be given an exemption should the ARC deem them significant to the architectural integrity of the home and a contribution to the overall quality of the community.
+There is no appeal process to the ARC's decision should an exemption be requested by an Owner.

-Beyond the height criteria, the Architectural Review Committee will render individual decisions with respect to the overall scale of the proposed design in relation to its location and all surrounding uses.
+Beyond the height criteria, the ARC will render individual decisions with respect to the overall scale of the proposed design in relation to its location and all surrounding areas.

 The process does not seek to impose generalized criteria where more specific insights can be shown to result in a better solution.
-All the while, the Architectural Review Committee has the right to impose a height restriction less than what is included herein if it believes it is necessary due to specific site conditions.
+All the while, the ARC has the right to impose a height restriction less than what is included herein if it believes it is necessary due to specific site conditions.

-To avoid site-dominating walls which rise two-stories tall, a cohesive solution to blend the home with the site better could include pushing and pulling the massing in the façade.
+To avoid site-dominating walls which rise two-stories tall, a cohesive solution to better blend the home with the site and could include pushing and pulling the massing in the façade.
 Offsets or indentations in wall planes have the potential to create visual interest and add depth through shadow lines.
 A good starting point would be for all building walls, which extend more than twelve (12) feet in height to have at least one offset deeper than two (2) feet in the vertical plane.